junxit/us-congress-bills-115/bill.md

     - **(B)** timelines for such outreach.
   - **(10)** Identification of and a timeline for—
     - **(A)** any training that may be required as a result of hiring new employees to carry out the modernized appeals system or to process appeals of decisions on legacy claims; and
-    - **(B)** any re-training of existing employees that may be required to carry out such system or to process such claims.
+    - **(B)** any retraining of existing employees that may be required to carry out such system or to process such claims.
   - **(11)** Identification of—
     - **(A)** the costs to the Department of the training identified under paragraph (10) and any additional training staff and any additional training facilities that will be required to provide such training; and
     - **(B)** any issues relating to how the hiring and training procedures of the Department may change because of unplanned circumstances (including with respect to delays in developing an information technology system to process appeals under the modernized appeals system) relating to carrying out the modernized appeals system or to process appeals of decisions on legacy claims.